All Guides About Start Here

 How to Write a Micro SaaS Landing Page That Converts Cold Traffic

-Warm traffic — referrals, Product Hunt launches, your Twitter audience — already knows who you are.
-Cold traffic does not.
-When someone finds your micro SaaS on Google, they arrive with zero context, zero trust, and three seconds of patience.
+Visitors coming from referrals or your social audience already know who you are.
+Visitors from Google do not.
+When a stranger finds your small subscription software business (micro SaaS) in search results, they arrive with no context, no trust, and about three seconds of patience.
 Here is how to write copy that converts them anyway.

-WHERE COLD VISITORS DROP OFF — MICRO SAAS LANDING PAGE 100 visitors arrive from Google 60 read past the headline −40 bounce in 3s 35 scroll to pricing −25 lose interest mid-page 12 click the CTA −23 stall at price 3–5 sign up −7–9 abandon checkout
+WHERE NEW VISITORS DROP OFF — SMALL SUBSCRIPTION SOFTWARE LANDING PAGE 100 visitors arrive from Google 60 read past the headline −40 leave in 3s 35 scroll to pricing −25 lose interest mid-page 12 click the sign-up button −23 stall at price 3–5 sign up −7–9 abandon checkout

 QUICK ANSWER

-Cold traffic landing pages fail at two points: the headline (visitors bounce before reading) and the pricing section (visitors stall when they do not feel ready to commit).
-Fix both and your conversion rate doubles.
+Landing pages for new visitors fail at two points: the headline (people leave before reading) and the pricing section (people hesitate when they are not ready to commit).
+Fix both and your share of visitors who sign up doubles.
 Everything else is secondary.

-Most micro SaaS landing pages are written for warm traffic — people who already know the founder, have seen the product on Twitter, or were referred by a colleague.
-That is fine when you are launching.
-But when SEO starts working and strangers land on your page from Google, those pages fall flat.
+Most small subscription software landing pages are written for people who already know the founder.
+They work when you are launching.
+But when Google starts sending strangers to your page, those pages fall flat.

-Cold visitors do not know you.
+New visitors do not know you.
 They do not care about your story.
-They have a problem right now and they are evaluating three other tabs simultaneously.
-Your page needs to earn their attention, answer their objections, and make the decision to sign up feel obvious — all without any prior relationship to lean on.
+They have a problem right now and they have three other tabs open.
+Your page must earn their attention, answer their concerns, and make signing up feel like the obvious choice — all without any existing relationship.

-The Cold Visitor's Mental State When They Land
+The New Visitor's Mental State When They Land

 3–5s